-The composite UF of 100 includes a factor of 10 to protect susceptible individuals, a factor of 3 $(10^{0.5})$ to adjust for pharmacodynamic differences in the extrapolation from rats to humans, and a factor of 3 $(10^{0.5})$ to account for an incomplete database lacking an adequate multigeneration study of reproductive function.
+The composite UF of 100 includes a factor of 10 to protect susceptible individuals, a factor of 3 ( $10^{0.5}$ ) to adjust for pharmacodynamic differences in the extrapolation from rats to humans, and a factor of 3 ( $10^{0.5}$ ) to account for an incomplete database lacking an adequate multigeneration study of reproductive function.

-• A default 10-fold UF for intraspecies differences was selected to account for variability in susceptibility among members of the human population in the absence of quantitative information on the variability of human response to carbon tetrachloride.
+- A default 10-fold UF for intraspecies differences (UFH) was selected to account for variability in susceptibility among members of the human population in the absence of quantitative information on the variability of human response to carbon tetrachloride.
 Factors that could contribute to a range of human response to carbon tetrachloride were discussed in Section 4.8.
-Variations in CYP450 levels because of age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes)

-could alter susceptibility to carbon tetrachloride toxicity.
+Intrahuman variability in CYP450 levels that are responsible for metabolism of carbon tetrachloride to reactive metabolites has been documented (see Section 4.8).
+This variation in CYP450, which is likely influenced by age-related differences or other factors (e.g., exposure to other chemicals that induce or inhibit microsomal enzymes), could alter susceptibility to carbon tetrachloride toxicity.
 Individual variability in nutritional status, alcohol consumption, or the presence of underlying disease could also alter metabolism of carbon tetrachloride or antioxidant protection systems.
-To account for these uncertainties, a factor of 10 was included for individual variability.
+To account for these uncertainties, a factor of 10 was applied for individual variability. - A UF of 3 (100.5) was selected for interspecies extrapolation (UFA) to account for potential pharmacodynamic differences between rats and humans.
+As pharmacokinetic and pharmacodynamic components are assumed to contribute equally to the uncertainty in interspecies extrapolation and the product of the two components is assumed by default to be 10, a numeric value of 100.5 (3.2, expressed as the numeral 3 after rounding) is assigned to each component.
+Cellular antioxidant systems function to quench the lipid peroxidation reaction and prevent damage to cellular membranes.
+A pharmacokinetic model was used to adjust for pharmacokinetic differences across species; therefore, an additional UF was not included for pharmacokinetic differences between species.
+In the absence of data to quantify specific interspecies differences for cellular protective mechanisms, a UF of 3 is applied to account for species differences in pharmacodynamics.